ramonasuncion/ramonasuncion.com/posts/2025-12-01-not-building-bootloader.md

 ## Lessons Learned

-Experiences like these aren't just limited to working on a bootloader.
-But there is still a lot missing!
+Well, you'll encounter issues like these when working on an OS.
+But this bootloader is far from being complete.
 What about file system support?
 Support for ELF? 🤔 You can spend all your time just working on the bootloader.
+That's where it hit me: is this where all my effort should go?

 In the end, I did get a somewhat working bootloader ([ignisOS-bootloader](https://github.com/ramonasuncion/ignisOS-bootloader)), but on the kernel side I only have a basic "Hello World."